Abandoned to God

 Abandoned to God is a contemporary Christian music album released by Steve Camp in 1999.
 This was the only album Camp released on the small Ministry Music label, and was released a year after Camp publicized his 107 Theses that he felt were needed for reformation in the contemporary Christian music industry.
 This album also features a then-little known Natalie Grant as a background vocalist.
 This is also the first album since Consider the Cost in 1991 that did not feature a remake of an earlier song.
 "Pledge My Head To Heaven" is a song originally performed by Keith Green, written for his 1980 album, So You Wanna Go Back To Egypt.

 Track listing

+All tracks composed by Steve Camp, except where noted.